 In peer mentoring, a self-initiated group of peers has to be constituted before applying to the program.
-A group should consist between 10 to 15 peers.
+A group should consist of at least 15 peers.
 The group can either be composed of doctoral students and postdocs together, or exclusively of doctoral students, or exclusively of postdocs.
 All group members have to be a member of one of the six institutions of the ETH Domain during the time span of their mentoring group activities.
 The groups set a common goal (e.g. career development topic) on which they want to work.
 They should point out why they want to work on this specific topic.
 The peers take a proactive attitude and share their knowledge and experiences in the group.
 Two to five senior mentors assist the groups.
-The mentoring process will start in Summer 2022 and will last for one year.
+The mentoring process will start in Summer 2023 and will last for one year.

 What is peer-mentoring?

 The key point in peer mentoring is the mutual support among the peers.
 They share their knowledge and experiences with each other.
 Senior mentors support the peers in pursuing a career in academia or industry and they also share their experiences with the peers.
 The peer groups need to identify in advance at least two persons who would be willing to act as seniors mentors.

 Application requirement and assessment criteria

 Peer mentoring groups are open for women and men.
 The first and the second applicant of the group must be female scientists and the group must consist of a majority of female scientists.

 After the group is constituted and the application requirement are fulfilled:

 - find a common goal (e.g. career development topic) the group wants to work on

 - organise the activities: regular peer group meetings in order to exchange knowledge and experiences (at least once per month in some form); Meetings with senior mentors – set up a list of topics for workshops/seminars incl. names trainers who could held these workshops/seminars (see below)

 the first and second applicants need to contact the FLP project coordinators for a preliminary discussion before the application submission.
 It should take place before the applicants contact the potential trainers.